ssenukim/KoreaUniv_MFRlab_MotorGraderTeam/README.md

 ![image](https://github.com/ssenukim/KoreaUniv_MFRlab_MotorGraderTeam/assets/107988336/012f17d8-fccd-49fb-8c49-3cbe52e56abb) <br>
 ### We are KUME MFR lab. motor grader team!
 This repository is used for sharing our job and codes.
 <hr>
+Main_learn.ipynb contains discription about codes we use Folder SeniorCode contains all codes we use